 The linear electric-dipole polarizabilty is determined from the linear response function

-where μ^α is the electric-dipole operator along Cartesian coordinate α and ω is the optical angular frequency.
+where μ^α is the electric-dipole operator along Cartesian axis α and ω is the optical angular frequency.
+For randomly oriented samples, the relevant quantity is the isotropic polarizability

 At optical frequencies well separated from transition frequencies in the system, the polarizability is real, whereas in near-resonance or resonance regions of the spectrum, it becomes complex.
 For further theoretical details, see Norman et al. (2018).